 Executive Summary

-The Single Family Forecasting Model's New Loan Acquisition Model (SFM-NAM or NAM) forecasts the monthly acquisition of new loans by loan purpose (i.e. refi and purchase) in Fannie Mae’s single family mortgage portfolio across various scenarios (CORP, DFAST and MST).
-The model relies on prepay predictions from the Single Family Forecasting Model (SF), purchase origination volumes from the Economic and Strategic Research (ESR) team (see Purchase Origination Model whitepaper) and management assumptions on market share and liquidation share.
-The SFM provides a full forecast view on Fannie Mae’s single family portfolio and is consumed by various business units, including Single Family Finance, Single Family Credit and Business, etc.
+The Single Family Forecasting Model's New Loan Acquisition Model (SFM-NAM) forecasts the monthly acquisition of new loans by loan purpose (i.e. refi and purchase) in Fannie Mae’s single family mortgage portfolio across various scenarios (CORP, DFAST and MST).
+The model relies on prepay predictions from the Single Family Forecasting Model’s Transition Model (SFM-Tran), purchase origination volumes from the Economic and Strategic Research (ESR) team (see Purchase Origination Model whitepaper) and management assumptions on market share and liquidation share.
+The SFM provides a full forecast view on Fannie Mae’s single family portfolio and is consumed by various business units, including Finance, Single Family Credit and Business, etc.

-The SFF-NAM is essentially an enhancement of the loan level component (LLC) of the refi originations model (ROM, see Refi Originations Model whitepaper) currenty used in forecasting refi volumes for CORP, DFAST and MST.
-The whitepaper will briefly cover the Purchase Originations Model (POM) but will focus on the use of the SFM to forecast refi volumes as well as differences in the updated model (including model implementation) relative to what has currently been done to date.
+The SFM-NAM is essentially an enhancement of the loan level component (LLC) of the refi originations model (see Refi Originations Model whitepaper) currenty used in forecasting refi volumes for CORP, DFAST and MST.
+This whitepaper will briefly cover the Purchase Originations Model given the absence of change from the Purchase Origination Model whitepaperand will focus on the use of the SFM to forecast refi volumes as well as differences in the updated model (including model implementation) relative to what has currently been done to date.
 This SFM-NAM is planned for deployment in DFAST 2018.

 Introduction

-The SFF-NAM provides forecasted volumes of Fannie purchase and refi acquisition volumes for purposes of the Corporate Forecast, DFAST and MST.
+The SFM-NAM provides forecasted volumes of Fannie purchase and refi acquisition volumes for purposes of the Corporate Forecast, DFAST and MST.
 This whitepaper will focus on the forecasting of refi volumes but will begin with a brief overview of purchase originations and acquisitions.
 By convention, we will refer to market volumes as purchase originations and Fannie volumes as acquisitions.
 When clarification is necessary, we will use the terms “market” or “Fannie” to describe volumes.

 PMM Originations and Acquisitions Forecast

 The PMM origination forecast predicts the volume of purchase money mortgage (PMM) originations at the market level.
-It relies on Macro Advisor’s United States Model (or MAUS) to forecast housing market activity (in particularexisting house sales and new home sales), the Fannie house price forecast to predict transaction values and management assumptions on cash share and loan-to-value rations (LTVs).
-Information from other sources is used to benchmark and calibrate the forecast; for example, historical PMM originations are benchmared annually to HMDA (Home Mortgage Disclosure Act) data.
+It relies on Macro Advisor’s United States Model (MAUS) to forecast housing market activity (in particular, existing house sales and new home sales), and relies on the Fannie house price forecast to predict transaction values and management assumptions on cash share and loan-to-value ratios (LTVs).
+Information from other sources is used to benchmark and calibrate the forecast; for example, historical PMM originations are benchmarked annually to HMDA (Home Mortgage Disclosure Act) data.

 The PMM origination forecast breaks down purchase mortgages into three segments: 1) existing house sales (EHS) ; 2) new house sales (NHS) ; and 3) manufacturing house sales (MHS).
 For each part, the forecasted origination volume can be written in the following equation: